ADGEfficiency/adgefficiency.github.io/_posts/2018-08-13-hackers-aemo.md

 created: 2018-08-13, updated: 2022-12-10
 ```

-This is a short guide to the electricity grid & market data supplied by AEMO (the market operator) for the Australian National Electricity Market (NEM).
+This is a short guide to the electricity grid & market data supplied by the Australian Energy Market Operator (AEMO) for the Australian National Electricity Market (NEM).

 The NEM is Australia's electricity grid in Queensland, New South Wales, Victoria, South Australia, and Tasmania.